neondatabase/neon/docs/rfcs/040-Endpoint-Persistent-Unlogged-Files-Storage.md

 Examples are the cumulative statistics file in `pg_stat/global.stat`, `pg_stat_statements`' `pg_stat/pg_stat_statements.stat`, and `pg_prewarm`'s
 `autoprewarm.blocks`.
-We need a storage system that can store and manage these files for each Endpoint.
+We need a storage system that can store and manage these files for each Endpoint, without granting users access to an unlimited storage device.

 ## Goals
 - Store known files for Endpoints with reasonable persistence.
   _Data loss in this service, while annoying and bad for UX, won't lose any customer's data._
--

 ## Non Goals (if relevant)
 - This storage system does not need branching, file versioning, or other such